-This page includes Financial Aid (below) and School of Music graduate assistantship information.
-Selection of graduate assistants is highly competitive and offered in a variety of fields.
-Applicants in Church Music, Collaborative Piano, Composition, Conducting, Instrumental Performance, Musicology, Music Theory, Organ Performance, Piano Performance, Piano Pedagogy, and Vocal Performance will be considered for assistantships.
-Graduate Assistantships are not awarded by the School of Music to MDiv/MM in Church Music students because they receive funding through Truett Seminary.
+This page includes information about Financial Aid (below) and School of Music Graduate Associate positions (graduate assistantships).
+Selection of Graduate Associates is highly competitive and offered in a variety of fields.
+Applicants in Church Music, Collaborative Piano, Composition, Conducting, Instrumental Performance, Musicology, Music Theory, Organ Performance, Piano Performance, Piano Pedagogy, and Vocal Performance will be considered for Graduate Associate positions.
+Graduate Associate positions are not awarded by the School of Music to MDiv/MM in Church Music students because they receive funding through Truett Seminary.

-To be considered for a Graduate Assistantship students must:
+To be considered for a Graduate Associate position students must:

 - Apply to, be accepted, and be admitted to the School of Music